Financial risk management: Investment banking

 and ex ante - i.e. expected return less expected loss - to decide whether a particular business unit should be expanded or contracted.

 Other teams, overlapping the above Groups, are then also involved in risk management.

 Corporate Treasury is responsible for monitoring overall funding and capital structure; it shares responsibility for monitoring liquidity risk, and for maintaining the FTP framework.

 Middle Office maintains the following functions also:

-Product Control is primarily responsible for insuring traders mark their books to fair value — a key protection against rogue traders — and for "explaining" the daily P&L; with the "unexplained" component, of particular interest to risk managers.
+Product Control is primarily responsible for ensuring traders mark their books to fair value — a key protection against rogue traders — and for "explaining" the daily P&L; with the "unexplained" component, of particular interest to risk managers.

 Credit Risk monitors the bank's debt-clients on an ongoing basis, re both exposure and performance; while (large) exposures are initially approved by an "investment committee".

 In the Front Office — since counterparty and funding-risks span assets, products, and desks — specialized XVA-desks are tasked with centrally monitoring and managing overall CVA and XVA exposure and capital, typically with oversight from the appropriate Group.